Basic language elements

 Regular expressions

 Regular expressions, often shortened as regex or regexp, can be used to filter or replace strings with certain patterns.
-Exasol supports the Perl Compatible Regular Expressions (PCRE) dialect, which has a powerful syntax and exceeds the functionality of dialects like POSIX Basic Regular Expressions (POSIX BRE) or POSIX Extended Regular Expressions (POSIX ERE).
+Exasol supports the Perl Compatible Regular Expressions (PCRE2) dialect, which has a powerful syntax and exceeds the functionality of dialects like POSIX Basic Regular Expressions (POSIX BRE) or POSIX Extended Regular Expressions (POSIX ERE).

 Regular expressions can be used in the following functions and predicates:

-The compiled code for PCRE by default uses an offset of 2 bytes stored in big-endian order.
+The compiled code for PCRE2 by default uses an offset of 2 bytes stored in big-endian order.
 These are used, for example, to link from the start of a subpattern to its alternatives and its end.
 The use of 2 bytes per offset limits the size of the compiled pattern to 64K.

 In the description of the corresponding scalar functions and predicates, you can find examples of regular expressions within SQL statements.
 The following examples demonstrate the general expressions:

-Regular Expressions Meaning
+Regular expression Meaning

 3[47][0-9]{13} American Express credit card number (15 digits and starting with 34 or 37)